Improbable climbing walls around the world

-Whether on the roof of a waste treatment center or on the highest chimney in Europe, here are artificial climbing walls that compete with originality.
+Whether on the roof of a waste treatment center or on Europe's tallest chimney, here are artificial climbing walls that rival each other in originality.

 While the Climbing World Cup starts this weekend in Moscow with a bouldering and speed event, the Mawen brothers will defend the French colors on the circuit this season.
 The Private Sport Shop ambassadors will have a busy schedule until the last stage of the year, scheduled in China at the end of September.
 While waiting to find them on the most difficult climbs, we propose you below a small tour of the most improbable climbing walls of the planet.